 How can I motivate my employees?

-Opinions expressed by Entrepreneur contributors are their own.In my opinion, the greatest motivator is a feeling of being valued.
+What are different, creative ways to motivate your employees to do better?In my opinion, the greatest motivator is a feeling of being valued.
 When an employee believes that she is valued by her employer, the employee values the employer in return.

 Additionally, you may want to find ways to incorporate these 13 tips for employee loyalty into your management practices.

 1. Set a good example.
 Show your employees that you take work seriously.
 If you are out shopping or busy making plans for the weekend, your employees will follow suit.

 2. Create clear boundaries.
 Your employees can have many friends, but only one employer.
 Yes, you want to be friendly but not at the cost of establishing your unique role and position.
 Most employees will be delighted to have a boss that can be depended upon to make difficult decisions, call the shots and resolve awkward or burdensome problems--tasks they would never present to a friend or co-worker.

 3. Outline each employees' sphere of influence.
 Each staff member should be clear about where his/her own domain starts and stops.
 This kind of definition fosters a sense of pride while preventing boundary overstepping and turf wars between employees.